triggermesh/docs/docs/sources/awscodecommit.md

 ![Creating an IAM user](../images/awscodecommit-source/iam-user-1.png)

-## Deploying an instance of the Source
+## Deploying an Instance of the Source

 Open the Bridge creation screen and add a source of type `AWS CodeCommit`.